viktoria-fomenok/realTime/README.md

-# Clock with temperature based on arduino
+# Clock with temperature based on Arduino